 I feel like I cheated a little.
-Even though I still consider myself a “newbie” writer in the grand scheme of things, and although I put in some sweat equity in to querying for high quality freelance , most people don’t come out of that with a print book deal early on in their career.
+Even though I still consider myself a “newbie” writer in the grand scheme of things, and although I put in some sweat equity in to querying for high quality freelance writing jobs, most people don’t come out of that with a print book deal early on in their career.
 I thought I might share some thoughts after-the-fact about how I feel having a print book in my name published by a publisher, not self-published.

 By the way, this isn’t a diatribe on how to decide whether to self-publish or not.
 We’ll save that argument for another time.